 Davide joined Watsi on September 14th, 2013.
-Six years ago, Davide became the 195th member to automatically support a new Watsi patient every month.
-Since then, 6,277 more people have become monthly donors!
-Davide's most recent donation traveled 8,500 miles to support Hul, a young mechanic from Cambodia, to fund brachial plexus repair surgery so he can use his arm again.
+Seven years ago, Davide joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Davide's most recent donation traveled 8,800 miles to support Hul, a young mechanic from Cambodia, to fund brachial plexus repair surgery so he can use his arm again.